 Principle 3: Balance boundaries with more positive communication

 Although boundaries do not damage a relationship, they will feel tough and unfair to your spouse.
 That will create more distance in your marriage if you don’t also increase your positive communication.
-There is a tendency for some people to emotionally withdraw when they are being tough, but that is ultimately self-defeating.
+There is a tendency for some people to emotionally withdraw when they are using boundaries, but that is ultimately self-defeating.
 It’s important to be a loving spouse who just won’t put up with disrespect.
-Being all loving will get you disrespect; being too tough will create distance.
-Combining loving communication with good boundaries will change the way you both communicate while improving your spouse’s behaviors.
+Being either all loving or overly submissive will get you disrespect; while being too tough will create distance.
+But, if you combine loving communication with good boundaries you will improve your relationship.

 Principle 4: Use blame as a starting point for better communication

-After rebuilding respect comes rebuilding communication.
+After rebuilding respect, start to rebuild communication.
 The goal of communication with a blaming spouse should be to get cooperation.
 Damage is stopped with the building of respect, but becoming close happens when people start working together.
 Once respect has been built, you can use your spouse’s blaming to start a more productive dialogue–not only solving your problems but also creating a little more closeness with your spouse.
 Each incident of blaming creates another opportunity for getting to cooperation and closeness.

 Your husband, Mr. Alwaysright, blames you for overspending.
 You have all the facts and figures to prove him wrong, but at best that will only shut him up until his next complaint.
 It’s a game you are tired of playing.
 So, instead of attempting to prove him wrong, you agree with him that the way you spend money is an important issue.